 Delegate and Build a Team

-As your practice grows, it’s important to delegate tasks and build a team so that you’re not doing everything yourself.
+As your private practice grows, it’s important to delegate tasks and build a team so that you’re not doing everything yourself.

 Hire an administrative assistant or virtual assistant to handle scheduling, billing, and other administrative tasks.
 What’s the next best thing to cloning yourself?
 Hiring a practitioner (or two!) so that you can serve more clients and expand your reach (without it being all on you).